mreschka/fs20dimmer2mqtt/README.md

 Can be used for changing the dim level and sending the FS20 command.
 The published value has to be: on, off or a level in percent [0-100].
 After a set there will be a status update at the status topic.

 * `fs20dimmer/update/xxx`:
 Can be used for changing the internal dim level without sending the FS20 command and without status-feedback.
 The published value has to be: on, off or a level in percent [0-100].
-This might be useful in combination with openhab2.
-If it is possible to adjust brightnes form another source you can synchronize the dimmer here.
+This is especially useful in combination with openhab2: If it is possible to adjust brightnes form another switch/webui/etc you can synchronize the dimmer here.

 * `fs20dimmer/connected`:
     * `0` means not connected (using a mqtt will, so this means deamon is not running at all or is not able to connect to mqtt server)